Ishan-246/pashu-setu/README.md

 overridden live: `/api/clusters?epsKm=3&epsHours=24&minPts=4`.

 The system never produces a diagnosis.
 It produces a suspected health event.
-The veterinarian verifies; the laboratory confirms.
+The veterinarian verifies;the laboratory confirms.

 Made by
 Ishan